Konamiman/Nestor80/README.md

     db "Hello, world!\r\n"
     db "Press any key...\0"

-    ;Pading to get a 16K ROM
+    ;Padding to get a 16K ROM
     ;(required by some emulators)
     ds 8000h-$
 ```